San Pancho Francisco

 Indigenous tribes were said to be the first inhabitants of San Francisco.
 The Spanish soon arrived in Mexico, and in 1524, the Spanish called the town San Francisco de Azapan.
 People began trooping to San Francisco until its population grew.
 Yet, it maintained its quaintness and charm as a small, rural town.

 The locals lived as fishermen and crop growers, following a rather traditional townsfolk lifestyle.
-Apparently, San Franciso lacked the grandiose of urban living, testament to that is the locals’ humble palapa homes, which neither had electricity nor water.
+Apparently, San Franciso lacked the grandiose of urban living, a testament to that is the locals’ humble palapa homes, which neither had electricity nor water.

 The Culture Hub of Riviera Nayarit